OJagora/BioCIS-stage/README.md

 - Sensibility analysis of a confidence function
 - Proposal of a function to quantify novelty of a compound

-This repository contains the written report of the research conducted over the one month internship period, and to code used for this purpose.
+This repository contains the written report of the research conducted over the one month internship period, and the code used for this purpose.
 Succint documentation can be found in the src folder, and the paper can be found in the ressources folder.